koihin/diceandgames/content/post/zverograd-mercs.md

 A mercenary force (100%) operating in Zverograd gets a 15% faction bonus, instead of 10%, rounding up any fraction.

 ## KV-47 Walkers (all variants)
-Due to standardisation, all KV-47 (including tropical versions) have 5 Health.
+Due to standardisation, all Mercs KV-47 (including tropical versions) have 5 Health.

 ## Platoons
 **Sister Luisa's Mercenary Platoon - Go Get'em Girls!** has an alternative Platoon Advantage.
 All mercenary units in or supporting this platoon gain Brave.